nguyenmaiduyphat/MagicTile3/README.md

 Magic Tiles 3 (Simplified) – Unity 2021.3 LTS
-Overview
+🕹️ Overview

-Simplified rhythm game inspired by Magic Tiles 3.
+This project is a simplified rhythm game inspired by Magic Tiles 3.
-Tiles fall down rhythmic lanes, and the player taps on the beat to score.
+Tiles fall down rhythmic lanes, and the player taps them in time with the background music to score points.
-Built with Unity 2021.3 LTS, targeting mobile (Android/iOS).
+Developed using Unity 2021.3 LTS, targeting mobile platforms (Android/iOS).

-How to Run
+🚀 How to Run

 Open the project in Unity 2021.3.x LTS.

-Open the scene Game.unity.
+Open the Game.unity scene.

-Assign references in the Inspector:
+Assign references in the Inspector if missing:

 SpawnAction.music → background music AudioSource

 SpawnAction.tap → tap sound AudioSource

-Score → TextMeshProUGUI references (scoreText, comboText, accuracyText)
+Score → scoreText, comboText, accuracyText (TextMeshProUGUI)

-ClickingEvent.menu → pause/game-over menu GameObject
+ClickingEvent.menu → pause or game over menu GameObject

-Press Play in the Editor (use mouse), or build to Android/iOS for touch testing.
+Press Play in the Editor (use mouse clicks), or build to Android/iOS for touch control.

-Controls

-Tap or click anywhere on the screen when a tile reaches the hit line.

-Game ends on first missed tile or off-beat tap (configurable).

-Each tap gives accuracy feedback:

-🟢 Perfect

-🔵 Great

-🟡 Good

-🔴 Miss
+Tap on the tiles in rhythm with the song.
+Missing or tapping off-beat ends the game.

-Design Choices
+⚙️ Design Choices
-🎵 Timing
+🎵 Music Synchronization

-Uses AudioSource.time from the background music as the authoritative clock.

-Ensures spawning and tap detection remain perfectly in sync with the song.

-🧩 Spawner
+The game uses AudioSource.time as the main clock for precise rhythm tracking.

-SpawnAction.cs spawns tiles 1.5 beats early so they reach the hit line exactly on the beat.
+Each tile is spawned early and moves at a dynamically calculated fall speed, so it reaches the hit line exactly when the beat occurs:

-Tile fall speed is calculated dynamically:

 fallSpeed = fallDistance / timeUntilBeat;

-⏱️ Hit Windows

-Perfect: within 0.1f units of the tap line.

-Great: within 0.25f units.

-Good: within 0.4f units.

-Miss: beyond 0.4f (ends game).
+🧩 Tile Spawning & Timing

+SpawnAction.cs spawns tiles 1.5 beats before the target hit time based on BPM.

+Works consistently across devices and frame rates.

+⏱️ Scoring & Accuracy

+Accuracy levels: Perfect, Great, Good, and Miss.

+Each tap is judged by vertical distance from the hit line.

+Score and combo values are displayed briefly (2 seconds) after every hit.

-💥 Feedback
+💥 Feedback System

-Tap sound (tap AudioSource) plays when a tile is hit.
+Tap sound plays on every successful hit.

-Text feedback (“Perfect”, “Great”, “Good”, “MISS!”) shows for 2 seconds.

-Accuracy text color changes by result.

-Optional particle prefabs can be added for visual effects.
+Colored accuracy text gives immediate feedback.

+Easily extendable for particle or animation effects.

-🔢 Combo & Multiplier
+🔢 Combo System

-Combo increases on every successful hit.
+Consecutive hits increase combo count.

-Combo resets to zero on “Miss.”
+Miss resets combo to 0.

-Future extension: multiplier increments every 10 hits.

-🌀 Object Pooling (Future-Ready)

-Current design uses Instantiate, but easily upgradable to ObjectPool for optimization.

-Spawn system and tile lifecycle are already modular and compatible with pooling.

-Files of Interest
-Script	Description
-ClickingEvent.cs	Manages UI, menu, restart, and scene transitions.
-DestroyerCheckScript.cs	Removes off-screen tiles.
-MusicManager.cs	Controls background music timing and playback.
-PositionScript.cs	Draws grid positions for spawn and tap lines (editor only).
-Score.cs	Handles score, combo, and accuracy feedback (text shown for 2s).
-SpawnAction.cs	Spawns tiles rhythmically in sync with music BPM and calculates fall speed.
-TileAction.cs	Manages tile falling motion, tap detection, and accuracy scoring.
+Can be extended with score multipliers for longer streaks.

+🌀 Performance & Structure

+Clean, modular scripts separated by purpose (spawning, scoring, UI, music).

+Designed for easy extension to object pooling or beatmap data systems.

-Attribution
+📜 Attribution

-Music & SFX: Royalty-free from Pixabay Music
+Music & Sound Effects: Royalty-free assets from Pixabay Music

 Font: TextMeshPro (Unity built-in)

-Particles: Unity’s default particle system
+Particles & Visuals: Unity default particle system (customized)

-Sprites/Prefabs: Custom-built or Unity primitives
+Code: All gameplay and logic scripts authored by Nguyễn Mai Duy Phát